 Selling a home is tough.
-You have buyers or agents coming through your home at all different times of day, you have to keep your home always “show ready” and you have to be available for questions and contract signing and initialing, just to name a few.
+You have buyers or agents coming through your home at different times of day, you have to keep your home always “show ready” and you have to be available for questions and contract signing and initialing, just to name a few things.

 It’s a pain, we know.
-The quicker you comply and be inconvenienced, the quicker you can get your home sold for top dollar and then, you don’t have to worry about leaving your bed unmade one day when you’re off to work.
+But the quicker you comply and be inconvenienced, the quicker you can get your home sold for top dollar and then, you don’t have to worry about leaving your bed unmade one day when you’re off to work.

 Your home wasn’t presented well

 A home’s presentation will always be key.
 This begins from how well you prepare your home, how well your Real Estate Agent photographs and videos your home and how well your home was promoted across the internet.

 When this isn’t covered well you can expect a longer than expected time frame to sell your home along with a lower selling price.
 It’s that simple.